 - Use your webcam if possible.
 Instructors read students’ faces and body language to gauge if they need to slow down or explain things differently.

-- Resist the temptation to look at other websites during lecture.
+- Resist the temptation to look at other websites during lectures.
 Avoid ‘multi-tasking.’

 - If it’s comfortable for you to do so, consider taking notes by hand despite being on a computer.